-The ACOG Committee Opinion No. 736: Optimizing Postpartum Care (2018) states that one component of postpartum care includes reviewing vaccination history and providing indicated immunizations, including completing series initiated antepartum or postpartum.
-The VA/DoD Clinical Practice Guideline for the Management of Pregnancy Version 3.0 (2018) states that the postpartum visit should include a review of current vaccination status in accordance with CDC Pregnancy and Maternal Vacciation guidance, including a review of immunization status against pertussis, influenza, varicella, and rubella.
-The ACOG Committee Opinion No. 732: Influenza Vaccination During Pregnancy (2018) states that the influenza vaccine is an essential element of pre-pregnancy, prenatal, and postpartum care since influenza can result in serious illness, and has a higher chance of progressing to pneumonia when it occurs during the antepartum or postpartum period.
-Likewise, the ACOG Committee Opinion No. 753: Assessment and Treatment of Pregnant Women With Suspected or Confirmed Influenza (2018) notes that postpartum women are at high risk of serious complications of seasonal and pandemic influenza infection.
+One component of postpartum care includes reviewing vaccination history and providing indicated immunizations, including completing series initiated antepartum or postpartum [1].
+The postpartum visit should include a review of current vaccination status in accordance with CDC Pregnancy and Maternal Vaccination guidance, including a review of immunization status against pertussis, influenza, varicella, and rubella [3].
+The influenza vaccine is an essential element of pre-pregnancy, prenatal, and postpartum care since influenza can result in serious illness, and has a higher chance of progressing to pneumonia when it occurs during the antepartum or postpartum period [8].
+Likewise, women are at high risk of serious complications of seasonal and pandemic influenza infection [9].